Clay-Crow/OMNI-SOC/README.md

-# Docker compose for TheHive and Cortex
+# Docker Compose for TheHive and Cortex

 > **IMPORTANT** all files in the `testing` folder are meant for prototyping, they **MUST NOT** be used in production

-This repository contains a docker compose file used to setup TheHive and Cortex on a server for testing purpose.
+This repository contains a Docker Compose file used to setup TheHive and Cortex on a server for testing purpose.
-Later versions will include production-ready compose files to deploy these containers on separate instances.
+Later versions will include production-ready Docker Compose files to deploy these containers on separate instances.

 ## Requirements